azharshaikh7898/multiplayer-sync-assignment--/ARCHITECTURE.md

 ### Server-authoritative timing for both ordering and conflicts

-Both the ordering guard (Section 11 in README) and the conflict-detection window use **server-observed** timing (`Date.now()` on arrival, or strict per-connection message order), never client-reported timestamps.
+Both the ordering guard (see "Ordering" in README) and the conflict-detection window use **server-observed** timing (`Date.now()` on arrival, or strict per-connection message order), never client-reported timestamps.
 Client clocks can't be trusted to agree with each other,